 Abstract:

 Complex biochemical systems such as gene regulation networks are often represented as delay-differential equations (DDEs).
-However, unlike ODEs, there are few large-scale systems available for simulating DDEs, and fewer still for high-performance simulations.
-To meet the growing need for simulating tissue-level systems of intercellular signaling gene regulation networks, we present a high-performance DDE simulation framework.
-By using compile-time specialization and optimization, our framework creates highly compact and efficient data structures with a small amount of configuration for the model being simulated.
-It also supports GPU acceleration of highly parallel models, which can be used to increase the simulation speed of large tissues or increase the search speed among independent simulations in a reaction parameter search.
-We demonstrate congruence of our simulation results with prior special-purpose simulations, and the superior CPU and GPU performance of our framework over those same frameworks, while also supporting greater flexibility and configurability of the systems being modeled.
+However, unlike ordinary differential equations (ODEs), there are few large-scale systems available for simulating DDEs, and fewer still for high-performance simulations.
+To meet the growing need for simulating tissue-level systems of intercellular signaling gene regulation networks, I present a high-performance DDE simulation framework.
+By using compile-time specialization and optimization, my framework creates highly compact and efficient data structures with a small amount of configuration for the model being simulated.
+It also supports GPU acceleration of highly parallel models, which can be used to increase the simulation speed of large tissues, or increase the search speed among independent simulations in a reaction parameter search.
+I demonstrate congruence of my simulation results with prior special-purpose simulations, and the superior CPU and GPU performance of my framework over those same frameworks, while also supporting greater flexibility and configurability of the systems being modeled.

 Introduction:

-This honor thesis originates from my previous research on building a computer system for simulating and analyzing a regulatory biological network called zebrafish segmentation clock network.
+This honor thesis is motivated by my previous research on building a computer system for simulating and analyzing a regulatory biological network called zebrafish segmentation clock network.
 In particular, the computer system builds on top of a list of species (such as mRNAs and proteins of her1, her7, her13) and a set of differential equations describing reactions (such as protein synthesis, protein degradation and mRNA synthesis) in this regulatory network.
-The system workflow consists of several phases: parameter estimation, simulation, feature extraction and testing.
-Parameter estimation is used to generate parameters though genetic algorithm in hope of finding a “desirable” parameter set whose simulation result “fits” our biological model.
-Simulation, based on a particular parameter set, happens at tissue level (multiple cells) and is responsible for replicating the entire biological process for a certain period of time and recording concentration levels of each species during this process.
-Feature extraction goes through concentration levels recorded in the previous step and turns those values into properties such as period, amplitude and synchronization score.
-At last, during testing, those properties are compared to standards created based on experimental data to determine if results are “desirable” and “fit” the model.
+The system workflow consists of several phases: parameter estimation, simulation, feature extraction, and testing.
+Parameter estimation is used to generate random parameter values within a certain range through a genetic algorithm in hopes of finding a “desirable” parameter set whose simulation result “fits” my biological model.
+Simulation, based on a particular parameter set, happens at tissue level (multiple cells) and is responsible for replicating the entire biological process for a certain period of time.
+This simulation is also tasked with recording concentration levels of each species during this process.
+Feature extraction retrieves concentration levels recorded in the previous step and turns those values into properties such as period, amplitude, and synchronization score.
+At last, during testing, the properties produced in the previous step are compared to standards created based on experimental data; this comparison determines if the results are “desirable” and “fit” the model.